ProjectXfire/devChallenges_Contry_Quiz/README.md

 The challenge was build the options and create the question, according to the topic and using random countries.

+The API used for this project is http://api.countrylayer.com/v2/all, the other API https://restcountries.eu/ is not available, and this API, for free user, has limited result and limited requests.

 ### Built With

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->